Compounding the Joy of Living. One patient at a time.

 It depends.
 Generally compounding pharmacies have been excluded from insurance networks, which means they typically don’t file your insurance claim directly.
 In most cases, compounding pharmacies can provide you the information you need to file a claim with your insurance company.
 The good news is many times compounded medications are in the same price range of a typical insurance copay or generic drug.

-Are compounding pharmacies FDA approved?
+Are compounding pharmacies FDA-approved?

 The FDA is responsible for approving individual medications, not overseeing pharmacies.
-Traditional pharmacies and compounding pharmacies are overseen by State Boards of Pharmacy and compounding pharmacies are governed and overseen by all the same boards and bodies as traditional pharmacies.
+Traditional pharmacies and compounding pharmacies are overseen by State Boards of Pharmacy, and compounding pharmacies are governed and overseen by all the same boards and bodies as traditional pharmacies.

-These medications are carefully designed and created for each individual patient, which typically provides an even more targeted therapy for the patient.
-Another benefit of compounding pharmacies is that if the medication doesn’t work as originally prescribed, we can work closely with the patient and prescriber to find the right formulation of their customized medication.
+These medications are carefully formulated and created for each individual patient, which typically provides an even more targeted therapy for the patient.
+Another benefit of compounding pharmacies is that if the medication doesn’t work as originally prescribed, they can work closely with the patient and prescriber to find the right formulation of their customized medication.

 Do compounding pharmacies have a sterile room?